What Should a Healthy Diet Look Like?

 The other, less nutritious options in the carb, protein, and fat categories can still be consumed.
 But I like to lay the ground work for the BEST versions of all of them, and let you experiment with how these make you feel.
 After you know what it’s like to feel fueled with the best, you can begin to add in the rest in an effort to #FindYourFreedom and what makes most sense for you to live in a way where you feel your best both physically and mentally.
 Obsession is not the goal, increasing health and wellbeing is the goal.

 Want to know more about what this could look like for you?
-Schedule your appointment with General Wellness today HERE.
+Inquire about services or schedule your appointment with General Wellness today HERE.

 You can also check out Addie’s day to day eats always on the General Wellness instagram — follow along and be inspired.